 One last old recipe for you guys.
 These are the instructions for muhallabīya from another famous 13th-century cookbook.
 This book is also confusingly called Kitab al-Ṭabīḫ (no connection to the 10th-century version) and was written by Muhammad bin Hasan al-Baghdadi.
 English translation was done by A.J.
 Arberry in the book Medieval Arab Cookery.

 As usual, the cooking times given in old recipes are to be taken with a pinch of salt.
-Not only do modern stoves and pans cook hotter and faster than those of our ancestors, but also according to Charles Perry, who revised Arberry’s translations, “medieval cooks were not clock-watchers.
-In virtually every case, [sā’a] simply means ‘a while’.
+Not only do modern stoves and pans cook hotter and faster than those of our ancestors, but also according to Charles Perry, “medieval cooks were not clock-watchers.
+In virtually every case, [sā’a] simply means ‘a while’.”

 It is interesting that the two 13th-century recipes, with their inclusion of meat and savoury spices, are so different from the 10th-century recipe.
-However, the type of muhallebi enjoyed today is much closer to that 10th-century version!
+However, the vegan muhallebi enjoyed today is much closer to that 10th-century version!

 Muhallebi and Its Cousins